Olajidebuhari/weRateDogs_tweets_analysis/README.md

 # weRateDogs_tweets_analysis
-Analysing Dog rating tweets from the @WerateDogs twitter account
+Analyzing Dog rating tweets from the @WerateDogs twitter account

 The data used in this analysis were gotten from three different sources